jundalisay/superbnetlify/content/en/social/economics/principles/part-1/chapter-03b.md

 But what happens when a human moves from `Country A` to `Country B`?
 What happens to all his points left in his country?
 Can these be moved with him?

-**BUR prevents arbitrary productivity-transfer in order to not let productivity get sucked away or be amassed by other people.** This prevents inequality and would have prevented:
+**BPR prevents arbitrary productivity-transfer in order to not let productivity get sucked away or be amassed by other people.** This prevents inequality and would have prevented:
 - the Asian Financial Crisis
 - 2008 Financial Crisis
 - the speculative attacks by George Soros